Table 1Philippine Fast facts

-The National Economic and Development Authority (NEDA), which charged with drafting the MTPDPs, coordinates with related agencies in formulating the plan.
+The National Economic and Development Authority (NEDA), charged with drafting the MTPDPs, coordinates with related agencies in formulating the plan.
 The final product is subject to the approval by a NEDA committee made up of government cabinet members (the “Cabinet Committee”) and chaired by the president.

 Rooted in the notion that spatial planning should be done from a long-term perspective, the 30-year “National Physical Framework Plan, 1993-2022” (NPFP) was formulated.
-The second and current plan was renamed the “National Framework for Physical Planning, 2001-2030” (NFPP).
-Just as NFPP took over NPFF after eight years from its beginning, NFPP too is planned to be reviewed in about a decade from its beginning year and currently, in 2012, the next NFPP is under study.
+The current plan was renamed the “National Framework for Physical Planning, 2001-2030” (NFPP).
+Quoting Villarete in his article entitled “Physical Framework Planning”:

 The NFPP lays out policies and initiatives related to the distribution, utilization, management, and development of land and material resources.
 The ultimate purpose of the plan is to raise land productivity, protect and ensure the sustainability of resources, facilitate the coherent development of housing, and build an infrastructure that helps promote or assist in development.
-Similar to NFPF, NFPP was established through the office of NEDA by NLUC (National Land Use Committees), which consists of related ministries and is in close connection with NEDA.
+Similar to NPFP, NFPP was established through the office of NEDA by NLUC (National Land Use Committees), which consists of related ministries and is in close connection with NEDA.
 Today NLUC is positioned as one of the subordinate committee of NEDA committee (its position was changed by Executive Order No.770 in 2008.)

-Figure:Zoning map of Metropolitan Manila
+Figure 4Zoning map of Metro Manila

-As a plan corresponding to Regional Development Plans of other regions, Regional Development Plan for the National Capital Region 2010-2016 (RDP-NCR) was established.
-For this plan MMDA plays the role of NEDA regional offices in the cases of other regions and the plan is established through the approval of Metro Manila Council (MMC) which corresponds Regional Development Councils (RDCs) of other regions.
+In the course of developing the Metro Manila Green Print 2030, MMDA plays the role of a NEDA regional office, as is the case with other regions; with metropolitan plans established through the approval of the Metro Manila Council (MMC), which corresponds to the Regional Development Councils (RDCs) of other regions.
 MMC is the policymaking organization of MMDA that consists of all the cities' and municipalities' mayors in NCR and was given the status as a RDC by an executive order in 2002.

-In this strategy, through developing industrial clusters, the government intends to promote fostering of inter-business cooperation between small and medium tiny companies to strengthen network toward collaboration, and this is based on the understanding that the past development policy had lead the country to “fall into the path of a trickle-down jobless growth” (words from the Preface of PDP.
+In this strategy of developing industrial clusters, the government intends to promote fostering of inter-business cooperation between small and medium tiny companies to strengthen network toward collaboration; based on the understanding that the past development policy had led the country to “fall into the path of a trickle-down jobless growth” (words from the Preface of PDP.
 Trickle-down is an economic thought that expresses vitalization of economic activities of large enterprises and wealthy class will make a stream of wealth pouring down onto low-income class that will finally bring benefit to the whole nation).